Neck Pain Treatment in Kirkland, WA

 If surgery is recommended, Dr. Jung provides a surgical plan aimed at getting you the best results using the least invasive procedure possible.
 Through his fellowship training and experience, he is able to offer state-of-the-art techniques to ensure you get the most relief with the least amount of risk.

-Schedule Your Neck Pain Appointment in Kirkland Today
+Schedule Your Neck Pain Consultation in Kirkland, WA Today!

-If you have any questions or concerns about your own neck pain or additional symptoms, please call Edward Jung, MD uses the most current treatment options available to provide care to patients in Kirkland, Bellevue, Redmond, and the Eastside of Seattle.
-Call our spine care clinic in Kirkland, WA, or schedule your appointment today!
+If you have any questions or concerns about your own neck pain or additional symptoms, please schedule a consultation.
+Edward Jung, MD uses the most current treatment options available to provide care to patients in Kirkland, Bellevue, Redmond, and the Eastside of Seattle.
+Call our spine care clinic in Kirkland, WA, or schedule your appointment online!